towersvault/shinpokered/README.md

   - Corrected and clarified the quiz text in the cinnabar gym
   - Clarified the text for the super repel on 2F of the celadon dept store
 - Adjustments to multi-attack moves animation and messaging to improve battle flow
-  - Multi-attack moves only print the effectiveness message after the last attack
+  - Multi-attack moves only print the effectiveness message after the first attack
   - 2-attack moves do not print "hit 2 times" because its obvious that they always hit twice
   - Multi-attack moves hide the substitute sprite on the first attack and only restore it after the last attack
-  - Twineedle is unaffected by all this due to how it swaps out its effect on the fly to a poison side-effect
+  - The message for substitute taking damage now only displays after the first attack of a multi-attack move

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches